David Kamande, MSW, LCSW

 She is committed to assisting individuals in their healing and personal growth journey by creating a safe, open, and accepting space for her clients.
 She is passionate about helping clients tap into their own unique power and agency to create sustainable change and improve their quality of life.

-Alyssa works from a variety of approaches including, Cognitive Behavioral Therapy, Trauma-Focused Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Person-Centered Therapy.
+Alyssa works from a variety of approaches including, Cognitive Behavioral Therapy, Trauma-Focused Cognitive Behavioral Therapy, EMDR, Dialectical Behavioral Therapy, and Person-Centered Therapy.
 She also promotes the use of meditation and breathwork to help clients with their self-care and healing process.

 Abby Lancaster, MSW, LSW (They/Them)